Discover seven fascinating things about Masjid Al-Aqsa you probably didn’t know—a place of immense religious significance for many.

 The universally recognized practice among Muslims is to perform their prayers facing the Holy Kaaba, also known as the Ka’ba al-Musharraf, in Mecca.
 However, this was not always the case.

-Masjid Al Aqsa is the initial Qibla (direction of prayer) for Muslims before turning towards the Kaaba.
+Masjid Al Aqsa is Muslims’ initial Qibla (direction of prayer) before turning towards the Kaaba.

 But before this change of Qibla (direction of prayer), the Muslim Ummah used to pray in the direction of the Noble Sanctuary in Jerusalem.
-In fact, that’s why it is also known as the Qibli Mosque because of its historical significance and since it’s closest to the Qibla.
+That’s why it is also known as the Qibli Mosque because of its historical significance and since it’s closest to the Qibla.

 Allah SWT later instructed Prophet Muhammad (PBUH) through Surat Al-Baqara to change the direction of the Qiblah towards Kaab in the Holy City of Mecca.